top of page

 Those very early years...
 So, where did it all begin?

 Following one of those visits to the USA, Geoff returned to Australia with a booklet of invaluable dance routines.
-Titled “BOOTSCOOT” and along with friends Ian Wilby, Trevor Smith and Ken Wheatley, set up Australia’s very first line dance class at the Paddington Green Hotel in Oxford Street, Darlinghurst, Sydney.
+Titled “BOOTSCOOT” and along with friends Ian Wilby, Ken Wheatley, Mark and Trevor Smith, set up Australia’s very first line dance class at the Paddington Green Hotel in Oxford Street, Darlinghurst, Sydney.
+There were 12 beginners.

 “Bootscoot” or the Bootscooter’s Bible, as Geoff’s dance book later became known amongst the Paddington Green Hotel dancers, was written by Maxcy Moon of the USA and consisted of seventeen (17) dance routines along with a glossary of around twenty-two (22) Terms & Steps.
 We have now re-published this fabulous piece of line dance history for your enjoyment.